 - 1 large egg room temperature

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - 2 cups all purpose flour

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/8 tsp salt
+- ⅛ teaspoon salt

-- 9-10 oz butterscotch chips about 3/4 of a small bag
+- 9-10 oz butterscotch chips about ¾ of a small bag

-Place flattened dough balls on a plate and cover with plastic.
+- Place flattened dough balls on a plate and cover with plastic.
 Chill in the fridge for at least 2 hours (up to 5 days) so they don't spread when baking.
 You could also freeze the dough in an airtight container.

-Heat oven to 350°F. After chilling, transfer dough patties to a baking sheet lined with parchment.
+- Heat oven to 350°F. After chilling, transfer dough patties to a baking sheet lined with parchment.
 Bake for 11 minutes.
 Cookies will still look underdone but the edges will be set.
 Cool on baking sheet for at least 10 minutes before serving.